 - Use appropriate washing techniques when washing the car eg. gently washing the car, regularly rinsing, avoid cross contamination and so on.

-If your detailer has a maintenance program, we would recommend to sign up to that subscription to ensure that your car is taken care of in the most professional and more importantly, safest manner possible.
+We would recommend using a professional detailer to maintain your car regularly for a wash.
+You could wash your car regularly, but have the detailer come in every couple of months to wash and inspect.
+This allows for a professional and more importantly, safe wash.
 Taking care of cars is what professional detailers love and do best.
 They are well equiped with both the materials, equipment and knowledge to bring out the best of your ceramic coating without any compromises.

 You will often find that many reputable ceramic coating applicators will offer a ceramic coating maintenance program that entails an inspection, wash and treatment process that takes place 2 to 4 times a year.
 This allows for Detailers to address any concerning issues on an ongoing basis and reduce the likelihood of permanent damage due to negligence/accumulative contamination.